HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : DSR    ( 0x06 ) : r         :0 :A : 0               : shamt        :0 : a         : b         :
+   : DSR    ( 0x06 ) : r         :Z :A : 0               : shamt        :0 : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The double shift right instruction concatenates the general registers specified by "b" and "a" and performs a right shift operation of "shamt" bits. register "b" is the left part, register "a" the right part.
 The lower 32 bits of the result are stored in the general register "r".
 The "shamt" field range is from 0 to 31 for the shift amount.
 If the "A" bit is set, the shift amount is taken from the shift amount control register.
+If the "Z" bit is set, anzero value is used instead of the "a".

 #### Operation

 ```
    if ( instr.[A] )  tmpShAmt <- SHAMT.[27..31];
    else              tmpShAmt <- shamt;

+   if ( instr.[Z] )  tmp = 0;
+   else              tmp = GR[a];

-   GR[r] <- rshift( cat( GR[b], GR[a] ), shamt );
+   GR[r] <- rshift( cat( GR[b], tmp ), shamt );
 ```

 #### Exceptions